NuttyLogic/BSBolt/README.md

 ### BSBolt CallMethylation

 The running time of the methylation calling module can be greatly reduced by only calling methylation for CG sites.
 By default compressed CGmap files are output from methylation calling.
-ATCGmap files can sloe be output if downstream analysis requires, but this is disabled by default
+ATCGmap files can also be output if downstream analysis requires, but this is disabled by default

 **BSB CallMethylation Commands**
 ```bash